cagledw/climate_analyzer/README.md

   https://www.census.gov/library/reference/code-lists/ansi.html

 Command line options to assist in station ID determination:
     -findrgn [2_letter_state]    : set fip_code used by find
-    -find    [radius]            : list all stations within region set by findrgn -home    [lat/long]          : set location that station distance is measured from
+    -find    [radius]            : list all stations within region set by findrgni
+    -home    [lat/long]          : set location that station distance is measured from

 From Command Line:
     py -m cda [-option] [-arg]

 When installed with pip, it will add a 'cda.exe' file to your Python Environment in the pythonXX\Scripts directory and a climate_analysis package in your